Castro-1/devsport/README.md

 ## Definitive verbal model
 we are developing a sports store with functionality to create routines from the propmts to an AI, where there will be two types of users, the admin and the user, the admin is in charge of viewing the database, adding new products , delete, edit, also the same with the exercises that are also part of the propmt that is done to the AI, and by giving us the user can navigate the page, see the products, add them to the cart and buy them, they also have the possibility of Create training plans by filling out the data in a form to create the routines.
 The project will go so far as to be able to create routines through AI, we are not going to get into the issue of purchases.

+As a benefit compared to other sports sales pages, we want our users to see us as more than a store and we help them create better habits, this in order to make our products more attractive, since our audience is healthy people.

-Actors:
+### Actors:
 Sara Maria Castrillon - Architect - Programmer
 Juan Esteban Castro - Programmer
 Andrés Prada - Programmer
-As a benefit compared to other sports sales pages, we want our users to see us as more than a store and we help them create better habits, this in order to make our products more attractive, since our audience is healthy people.

 ## Prerequisites